 The younger your child is, the more involved you’ll have to be.
 As long as they’re covered by your health plan, you’ll have some role with medical questions.

 You might even be inspired to get involved in advocacy.
 Before you start working for change in any public way, just make sure your teen is okay with it.
-Most LGBTQI young people are thrilled when parents lobby for fairer laws—provided they’re ready for the exposure they’ll get indirectly.
+Most LGBTQI young people are thrilled when parents lobby for fairer laws and more inclusiveness—provided they’re ready for the exposure they’ll get indirectly.

 Some gay young adults have told me that after they came out, their love life sort of disappeared from family conversations.
 Their parents might have accepted them as gay…but they never asked about who they were dating and what those relationships were like.

-LGBTQI young people need the same kinds of conversations as any other teens.
+LGBTQI young people need the same kinds of conversations as any other teens, just as their behaviors are often the same as straight kids.
 You don’t want to be intrusive about their love life, but definitely ask about their relationships.
 Just as with any teen, you want to get to know your kid’s date(s), talk about healthy relationships, ask occasionally what they like and don’t like about their relationship, and ask if they’re in love.

 Being LGBTQI is a life-long thing; your teen’s orientation or gender identity may affect their lives in different ways at different stages, to a greater or lesser degree.
 Stay curious.
 Just as you’ll watch your child’s hobbies, academic and professional interests, and friendships change over the years, notice and talk about what being LGBTQI means to them, how it impacts their daily life, etc. It’s all about watching them become the fascinating adults they’re going to be.

-Parenting Teens and Tweens is challenging, here are more posts to make your life easier:
+Parenting Teens and Tweens is challenging, so here are more posts that might help:

 Leave a Comment